Haverfordwest Race Course Walk

 - As the path flattens out, you will see a tree growing in the path.

-- At this point you need to turn left, over a small eroded hedge bank and down four steps to continue the walk on an atmospheric little path alongside a deep channelled stream.
+- At this point you need to turn left, over a small eroded hedge bank and down a few tree rooted steps to continue the walk on an atmospheric little path with exposed tree roots alongside a deep channelled stream.

 - Continue along this winding, gently undulating path, always keeping the stream to your right.